DMM TOC > 300 Discount Flats > 360 Bound Printed Matter|

 Carrier Route flats in sacks or on pallets at all sort levels may claim DBMC rates.
 Mail must be entered at the appropriate facility under 3.1, Eligibility.

 b.
 Are deposited at an SCF listed in L005 or L006, except that machinable parcels prepared on pallets for the 5-digit ZIP Codes listed in Exhibit 4.1, BMC Deposit of DSCF Rate Pallets, must be entered at the corresponding BMC facility shown in that exhibit (not at the SCF) unless an exception is requested and granted.
 An exception to Exhibit 4.1, must be requested at least 15 days in advance of the mailing in writing from the area manager, Operations Support, who has jurisdiction over the BMC and SCF.
 Exceptions, if granted, are for a limited time.

 c.
 Are addressed for delivery to one of the 3-digit ZIP Codes served by the facility, or are part of a 3-digit scheme combination in L008.

-Presorted flats that weigh more than 1 pound in 5‑digit sacks, on 5‑digit scheme or 5‑digit pallets, or prepared as bedloaded 5‑digit bundles may claim DDU rates.
-Mail must be entered at the appropriate facility under 5.1.
+Presorted flats that weigh more than 1 pound in 5-digit sacks, on 5-digit scheme or 5-digit pallets, or prepared as unsacked 5-digit bundles may claim DDU rates.
+Mailers must enter mail at the appropriate facility under 5.1.
 Presorted flats weighing 1 pound or less are not eligible for DDU rates.
-[E752.4.2]

-Carrier Route flats in sacks, on 5‑digit carrier routes scheme and 5‑digit carrier routes pallets, or prepared as bedloaded carrier route bundles may claim DDU rates.
-Mail must be entered at the appropriate facility under 5.1.
-[E752.4.5]
+Carrier route flats in sacks, on 5-digit carrier routes scheme and 5-digit carrier routes pallets, or prepared as unsacked carrier route bundles may claim DDU rates.
+Mailers must enter mail at the appropriate facility under 5.1.